elementary_vectors.functions

 sage: elementary_vectors(M)

-sage: elementary_vectors(M, kernel=False)
+sage: elementary_vectors(M, dual=False)

 We can also compute elementary vectors over a finite field: